Greenstand/treetracker-wallet-api/README.md

 ## Model layer

 The business model, major business logic is here.
+They are real object, in the perspective of object oriented programming: they have states, they have the method to do stuff.

+There are more discussion about this, check below selection.

 ## Repository layer

-Repository is responsible for communicate with the real database, this isolation brings flexibility for us, for example we can consider replace the implementation of the storage infrastructure.
+Repository is responsible for communicate with the real database, this isolation brings flexibility for us, for example, we can consider replace the implementation of the storage infrastructure in the future.

 All the SQL statements should be here.